sora-xor/sora2-substrate-js-library/doc.md

 >
 > # <weight>
 >
-> - Could be dependent on the `origin` argument and how much `unlocking` chunks exist.
->   It implies `consolidate_unlocked` which loops over `Ledger.unlocking`, which is
->   indirectly user-controlled.
-See [`unbond`] for more detail.
-> - Contains a limited number of reads, yet the size of which could be large based on `ledger`.
-> - Writes are limited to the `origin` account key.
->
-> ---
->
 > Complexity O(S) where S is the number of slashing spans to remove
-> Update:
->
-> - Reads: EraElectionStatus, Ledger, Current Era, Locks, [Origin Account]
-> - Writes: [Origin Account], Locks, Ledger
->   Kill:
-> - Reads: EraElectionStatus, Ledger, Current Era, Bonded, Slashing Spans, [Origin
->   > Account], Locks, BalanceOf stash
-> - Writes: Bonded, Slashing Spans (if S > 0), Ledger, Payee, Validators, Nominators,
->   [Origin Account], Locks, BalanceOf stash.
-> - Writes Each: SpanSlash \* S
 > NOTE: Weight annotation is the kill scenario, we refund otherwise.
 >
 > # </weight>

 arguments:

-- num_slashing_spans: `u32`
+- numSlashingSpans: `u32`
 <hr>

 #### **api.tx.staking.validate**